microsoft/essex-toolkit/packages/components/docs/components.api.md

     // Warning: (ae-forgotten-export) The symbol "MenuButtonProps" needs to be exported by the entry point index.d.ts menuButtonProps?: MenuButtonProps;
     size?: Size;
-    // Warning: (ae-forgotten-export) The symbol "TreeStyles" needs to be exported by the entry point index.d.ts styles?: TreeStyles;
+    styles?: TreeStyles;
 }